31 Aug IPEDS Definitive Guide for Senior Leaders: 2023-24

 As part of an institution’s ability to administer federal financial aid, accurate and timely participation is required.
 Participation in IPEDS data collection allows easy access to comparison/benchmarking data – for free!!!

-Up to 12 IPEDS reports are submitted by institutional keyholders over the course of the year.
-[Some surveys will not apply to some institutions.
-Institutions will only see the surveys they are required to submit.]
+Institutional keyholders submit multiple IPEDS reports over the course of the year.
+[Some reports will not apply to some institutions.
+Institutions will only see the reports they are required to submit.]

-For the IPEDS 2021-22 submission, three are submitted in Fall (between September 1 and October 13):
+For the IPEDS 2023-24 submission, three are submitted in the Fall:

 - Institutional Characteristics